lhenneman/coal_unit_PM25/README.md

 ## Unit coal PM2.5 source impacts
 These files are substantially larger, as each coal unit is assigned coal impacts in each year.
-The resulting data.table object has a row for each grid cell and a column for X/Y locations and each coal unit.
+The resulting data.table object has a row for each grid cell-year combination and a column for X/Y locations and each coal unit.
 ```
 # get the names of the gridded HyADS output files
 grid.files.unit.yr <- list.files( source_impacts_dir,